 Pilots seeking FAA medical certification after Coronavirus (COVID-19) will require complete recovery from the Coronavirus and an eloquent detailed review of any other system which may have been affected by this virus.
 Again, while COVID-19 is not specifically listed as disqualifying in the FAR’s, Federal Aviation Regulations do require pilots to ground themselves if they know or have reason to know of any medical condition or treatment that makes them unable to operate an aircraft in a safe manner.

-The Coronavirus often affects the lungs and this is one example of how a secondary condition may add to the FAA requirements for pilot certification after COVID-19 infection.
+Any pilot hospitalized with CV-19 will need to provide the FAA with eloquently detailed history and all associated medical records.
+The Coronavirus often affects the lungs and this is just one example of how a secondary condition may add to the FAA requirements for pilot certification after COVID-19 infection.
 Pilots whose lungs were affected by the Corona Virus will likely need at least a pulmonary evaluation prior to applying for FAA medical certification approval.
 If you have had or are considering a COVID-19 Vaccine we have additional information here.

 While testing for COVID-19 has been a priority in the healthcare community there has been significant disagreement on what testing should be used.
 Doctor Richard Roth, AME and Infectious Disease Specialist in Savannah, Georgia has written a detailed article on this subject which can be found here.